Nandaka/PixivUtil2/readme.md

   Not all formats are available.
 - tagsseparator

-  Separator for each tag in filename, put %space% for space.
+  Separator for each tag in filename, put %space% for space and %ideo_space% for ideographic space ("　").
 - createmangadir

   Create a directory if the imageMode is manga.
 The directory is created by splitting the image_id by '_pxx' pattern.